ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 As already stated, in OCaml, function are values.
 The this the key concept of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 In this context, it is also possible to say that OCaml has [first-class](https://en.wikipedia.org/wiki/First-class_function) functions or that functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).

-The view taken in this tutorial is to skip those definitions and instead star playing with them.
-We believe their meaning will arise from experience.
-Once things make sense, naming them is just a mean to interact with the community.
+For now, let's skip those definitions and instead start playing with them.
+Their meaning will arise from experience.
+Once things make sense, using these terms is just a means to interact with the community.

 This is a big take away.
 We believe functional programming (_ergo_ OCaml) is best understood by practising it rather than reading about it.
-Just like skateboarding, cooking or wood working, learn by doing is not only possible, it the easiest to most and the right way to start.
-Because in the end, the goal is not to be able to give correct definition of abstract terms but to write OCaml code.
+Just like skateboarding, cooking, or woodworking.
+Learning by doing is not only possible, it is usually the easiest and the best way to start.
+Because in the end, the goal is not to be able to give the correct definition of abstract terms but to write OCaml code.

 ## Calling Functions